Pophie

 Pophie Technology Stack Overview

 The Pophie by InsBotics integrates 7 distinct technology components across sensing, connectivity, intelligence, and interaction layers.
-The physical platform features a height of Not officially disclosed, a weight of Not officially disclosed, a top speed of Not applicable (stationary companion robot with expressive body rotation), providing the foundation on which this technology stack operates.
+The physical platform features a top speed of Not applicable (stationary companion robot with expressive body rotation), providing the foundation on which this technology stack operates.

 Perception — 5 Sensor Types